themeselection/flyonui/README.md

    @plugin "flyonui";
    @import "./node_modules/flyonui/variants.css"; // Require only if you want to use FlyonUI JS component

-   // If you gitignored node_modules use below method
    @source "./node_modules/flyonui/dist/index.js"; // Require only if you want to use FlyonUI JS component
    ```